 UV radiation levels are at their peak in New Zealand from September to April, especially between 10am and 4pm.
 However, UV radiation levels can also be high when you are at high altitudes or around snow or ice.

-For more information on the times of day when you need to protect your skin and eyes, see Sun Protection Alert.
 Also see the uv2Day app that shows ultraviolet index (UVI) information all over New Zealand - its peak value and it's progression throughout the day at your current location.

 Who is at risk of sunburn?